brianlam38/Sec-Cheatsheets/6843_Payloads.md

 http://127.000.000.1
 ```

-CLRF injection in HTTP header:
+CLRF injection in HTTP header
 ```
 Carriage Return (\r) or Line Feed (\n) terminates a line of HTTP request.